The Arts and Your Health

 Art Has Many Benefits

-In a 2016 film, The Music of Strangers, world-renowned cellist Yo-Yo Ma travels with the Silk Road Ensemble around the world, learning about music in different parts of the globe.
+In The Music of Strangers, a 2016 film, world-renowned cellist Yo-Yo Ma travels with the Silk Road Ensemble worldwide, learning about music in different parts of the globe.

-Ma himself discusses his own decades-long career in making music and his growth with the Ensemble, a collective of about fifty members who have performed for millions of fans around the world.
+Ma discusses his decades-long career in making music and his growth with the Ensemble, a collective of about fifty members who have performed for millions of fans worldwide.

-"We started as a group of musicians getting together and seeing what might happen when strangers meet," says Ma.
-"Now, when I'm with them, I feel a huge amount of creativity and trust.
-I am supported, inspired and energized by the work they do.”
+“We started as a group of musicians getting together and seeing what might happen when strangers meet,” says Ma.
+“Now, when I’m with them, I feel a huge amount of creativity and trust.
+I am supported, inspired, and energized by their work.”

 The film also emphasizes how artistic creativity is essential to everyday life.

-People who incorporate the arts music, art, theater, literature into their daily lives seem to thrive.
+People who incorporate the arts, such as music, art, theater, and literature, into their daily lives seem to thrive.
 In fact, surrounding yourself with the arts can improve the quality of your life in many ways.

-1. Use apps!
+- Use apps!
 Art and technology are not incompatible.
 Try creation apps like ProCreate to help you design your own work.
-Subscribe to apps like DailyArt, which send you an image of new piece of art every day, along with a description of the work and the artist.
+Subscribe to apps like DailyArt, which send you an image of a new piece of art daily and a description of the work and the artist.

-2. Visit museums.
-Many museums are open during the day, so why not take a walk during your lunch break to walk through and enjoy the exhibits?
-Many are free and open to the public, such as the Smithsonian galleries in Washington DC.
-Don't live or work near a museum?
+- Visit museums.
+Many museums are open during the day, so why not take a walk during your lunch break to see the exhibits?
+Many are free and open to the public, such as the Smithsonian galleries in Washington, DC.
+Don’t live or work near a museum?
 Many museums and art centers have virtual exhibits you can visit at your own leisure.

-4. Use every minute in your day to enjoy the arts.
+- Enjoy the arts every minute of your day.
 If you have a long drive, listen to an audiobook (many are free through your library) or subscribe to a particular artist or genre on Spotify.

-5. Take a class.
+- Take a class.
 Spend one evening a week or part of your weekend taking a class at your local community college, library, or community center.
-Have you always wanted to learn about photography?
-Ceramics?
-Or have you wanted to learn to play the piano or use watercolors?
+Have you always wanted to learn about photography, ceramics, playing the piano, or using watercolors?

-7. Make the ordinary extraordinary.
-Look at your phone case.
-Your wallet.
-Your mousepad.
-Your iPad case.
+- Make the ordinary extraordinary.
+Look at your phone case, wallet, mousepad, and iPad case.
 Are they boring?
-Is there room there to make them more interesting?
+Is there room to make them more interesting?
 Why not invest in a more artistic item?
-Shop at stores that sell the work of local artists, or check out sites like Etsy, where many artists set up shop.
+Shop at stores that sell the work of local artists or check out sites like Etsy, where many artists set up shop.

 Stream The Music of Strangers and other films about inspiring people on SurvivorNetTV.